diegomura/react-pdf-site/docs/hooks.md

 ### usePDF `Web only`

 React-pdf now ships a hook called `usePDF` that enables accessing all PDF creation capabilities via a React hook API.
-This is great if you need more control over how the document get's rendered or how often it's updated.
+This is great if you need more control over how the document gets rendered or how often it's updated.

 #### Usage